 A large chunk of the art collection of the Art History Museum is composed of 16th- and 17th-century masters and as such it’s a good idea to focus on these if you don’t have much time.
 The museum is most famous for containing the largest collection of paintings under one roof by the Dutch 16th-century master Pieter Bruegel the Elder.

-Some of the most beguiling of Bruegel’s works focus his interpretations of religious stories and allegorical peasant scenes.
+Some of the most beguiling of Bruegel’s works focus on his interpretations of religious stories and allegorical peasant scenes.
 The most famous of these is the captivating Hunters in the Snow, in which Bruegel perfectly captures a vivid depiction of Flemish life in a wintry monochrome landscape.

 Room 10 is a Brueghel shrine—on its walls hang celebrated works like Children’s Games, The Tower of Babel, The Peasant Wedding, The Return of the Herd, and The Nest-Robber.

 Besides Bruegel, the museum has an excellent collection of Flemish masterworks.
 Peter Paul Rubens is particularly well-represented.
-Look out his famous painting The Fur, an intimate portrait of Rubens’s wife in a naturally graceful pose.
+Look out for his famous painting The Fur, an intimate portrait of Rubens’s wife in a naturally graceful pose.